armijnhemel/compliance-scripts/elfgraphs/README.md

     $ python3 generatecypher.py -c graph.config -d ~/tmp/bang-scan-gpiy5nb2/unpack/TEW-636APB-1002.bin-squashfs-1/

-Afterwards load the graph into Neo4J (figure 1) and then run the loaded graph by "playing" the script.
+Then load the graph into Neo4J (figure 1) and after it has finished loading (figure 2) run the loaded graph by "playing" the script.
+This should load all the data into the database and nodes and edges should show up in the database overview (figure 3).
+Clicking on "ELF" should show a number of nodes of the type "ELF" (figure 4).

 It might be that Neo4J barfs saying that there is a StackOverflowError and suggests to increase the size of the stack.
 As there will likely be quite a